Clausen Books

 1800 First Greek New Testament printed in America; President John Adams signs the Act establishing The Library of Congress.

 1800 Macklin’s Embellished Bible.
 The Old Testament [and New Testament], Embellished with Engravings, From Pictures and Designs by the Most Eminent English Artists.
 Printed by Thomas Bensley, London, 1800.
 First edition in Six Volumes, Folio.
 72 full-page illustrations by prominent artists of the day, including Henry Fuseli, Philippe Jacques de Louthenbourg, Joshua Reynolds, and American expatriate Benjamin West; engraving by Francesco Bartolozzi and others.
-Thomas Bensley letterpress and type design exclusive for this edition. produced at a cost of £30,000, and subscribers included King George III; [Darlow and Moule 982].
+Thomas Bensley letterpress and type design exclusive for this edition.
+Produced at a cost of £30,000, and subscribers included King George III; [Darlow and Moule 982].
 Macklin died on October 25, 1800 and it is uncertain whether he lived to see the finished work.

 1801 The Idle Shepherd Bible – “Woe to the idle shepherd that leaveth the flock.” – Zech. xi.
 17. The word idle shepherd is used instead of idol shepherd in a very faulty 8vo Bible by Oxford University Press (OUP).
 The printers no doubt intended to correct what seemed to them a mistake, and which is no doubt an unfortunate rendering.
 The exact meaning is vain, empty, and therefore foolish.
 Jerome and Pusey consider this idol shepherd as an Antichrist of the future, and Bishop Wordsworth sees in him the Pope of Rome as adored in the church of St. Peter by the cardinals after his election.